By Jim Kimble / Updated July 23, 2022

 How to get a UFC PPV with or without cable

-You need to have an ESPN+ subscription even if you only want to buy UFC 265, which costs $64.99.
-An ESPN+ subscription costs $5.99 per month.
+Let’s talk about price.
+You need to have an ESPN+ subscription even if you only want to buy UFC PPV, which costs $74.99.
+An ESPN+ subscription costs $9.99 per month.

 If you don’t have an ESPN+ subscription yet, there are a few different options to consider, especially if you want to save a few bucks.

-Option 1: Buy UFC 265 PPV for $70.98 and you’ll automatically be signed up for a month-to-month ESPN+ subscription.
+Option 1: Buy a UFC PPV for $74.99 and you’ll automatically be signed up for a month-to-month ESPN+ subscription.

-Option 2: You can bundle an annual ESPN+ subscription with UFC 265.
-The annual ESPN+ subscription and PPV event costs $84.98.
+Option 2: You can bundle an annual ESPN+ subscription with a UFC PPV.
+The annual ESPN+ subscription and PPV event costs $124.98.
 That saves you 25 percent compared to the regular monthly rate of ESPN+.

-Option 3: If you already subscribe monthly to Hulu and/or Disney+, you might want to consider getting UFC 265 with the Disney+ bundle.
-The Disney+ bundle includes Disney+, Hulu and ESPN+ for $13.99 per month.
-That saves you about 25 percent on all your household streaming compared to paying for them separately.
+Option 3: If you already subscribe monthly to Hulu and/or Disney+, you might want to consider getting UFC PPV with the Disney+ bundle.
+Buying a single PPV and the Disney+ bundle costs $88.98.
+The Disney+ bundle includes Disney+, Hulu and ESPN+.
+A subscription to the Disney+ bundle costs $13.99 per month.
 You can easily bundle the fight, and consolidate your subscriptions all at once.

 Other streaming platforms for ESPN, ABC or ESPN2